zage96/basic_calculator_android/README.md

 # basic_calculator_android
 Basic calculator coded in Java for Android

-All the code and information is located in teh master branch
+All the code and information is located in the master branch